jonasjahnsson/jonasjahnsson/content/posts/work/index.md

 +++
-title = "My Areas of Focus"
-date = "2024-11-05T21:05:33+05:30"
+title = "The future is Open Sourced" date = "2024-11-05T21:05:33+05:30"
 +++
 <br>